 In addition to complying with the Scottish Social Housing Charter, social landlords are required to prepare an Annual Assurance Statement.
-Tollcross Housing Association will publish our first statement no later than 31st October 2019 and annually thereafter.
+Tollcross Housing Association will publish our statements no later than 31st October 2019 each year.

 The Scottish Housing Regulator also publishes an Engagement Plan for each landlord and this sets out the information they require from the landlord, what it needs to do (if anything) and how and why they will engage with them.

 Tollcross Housing Association has published our current engagement plan and you can access this via the Regulator’s website.

 In order for us to achieve the standards and outcomes driven by our Internal Management Plan, the Regulatory Framework and The Charter, the Association asked for assistance from our local tenants and other residents.
 In 2013 we asked for your help in making sure we listened and more importantly, responded to our customers’ needs.
 The Performance Improvement Network (PIN), supported by the Performance Improvement Loops (PILs) was created and there are now almost 30 members who monitor the Association’s service standards and targets.

 You can check on how we are doing:

 - Landlord Performance Report 2018/19